-Supercomputing company Canaan Inc. (Nasdaq: CAN) skyrocketed as high as 24% Wednesday morning to $5.40 per American depositary share.
+Supercomputing company Canaan Inc. (Nasdaq: CAN) skyrocketed as high as 24% Wednesday morning to $5.4 per American depositary share.

-In January, the Hangzhou-based company showcased products powered by its AI chip at the world's largest tech conference, the Consumer Electronics Show in Las Vegas.
+In January, the Hangzhou-based company showcased products powered by its AI chip at the world's largest tech conference the Consumer Electronics Show in Las Vegas.

-Shares in automotive marketplace, TuanChe Ltd. (Nasdaq: TC), soared 15% Wednesday morning to $1.40 per share.
+Shares in automotive marketplace, TuanChe Ltd. (Nasdaq: TC), soared 15% Wednesday morning to $1.4 per share.

-Shares in medical products provider Lianluo Smart Ltd. (Nasdaq:LLIT) dropped 10% to $1.20 per ADS.
-An international biotech company, AnPac Bio-Medical Science Co.
-Ltd. (Nasdaq: ANPC), lost 8%, trading at $9.12 per ADS Wednesday morning.
-Shares in Shenyang-based BOQI International Medical Inc. (Nasdaq: BIMI) declined 4%.
+Shares in medical products provider Lianluo Smart Ltd. (Nasdaq:LLIT) dropped 10% to $1.2 per ADS Wednesday morning.
+An International Biotech Company, AnPac Bio-Medical Science Co.
+Ltd. (Nasdaq: ANPC), lost 8% to $9.12 per ADS Wednesday morning.
+Shares in Shenyang-based BOQI International Medical Inc. (Nasdaq: BIMI), declined 4% Wednesday morning.

 The Shanghai Composite continued to increase 25 points, or 0.87%, to 2,927.
-The index has climbed steadily by 7% since last Monday, which was 2,746.
+The index has been climbing slowly by 7% since last Monday, which was 2,746.

-The Shenzhen Composite gained 1.6% Wednesday in China, adding 172 points to 10,941.
-The index gained nearly 10% since Monday, recovering from the loss.
+The Shenzhen Composite gained 1.6% Monday in China, adding 172 points to 10,941.
+The index gained nearly 10% since 9980 last Monday, recovering from the loss.

 The Hang Seng Index in Hong Kong gained 240 points to 27,824, up 0.87% Wednesday.

-In the U.S., the S&P 500 added 0.4% and the Nasdaq Composite advanced 0.54%, The Dow Jones gained 0.65% and the tech-heavy Nasdaq moved 0.68% higher.
+In the U.S., the S&P 500 added 0.4% and the Nasdaq Composite advanced 0.54%, The Dow Jones Industrial Average gained 0.65% and the tech-heavy Nasdaq Composite Index moved 0.68% higher.